do-not-track-me/isothiazoline-allergy/README.md

-# Intro
+# Hiya!

-Hey, so i have a [contact allergy](https://echa.europa.eu/hot-topics/skin-sensitising-chemicals) to this chemical group called
+So I have a [contact allergy](https://echa.europa.eu/hot-topics/skin-sensitising-chemicals) to this chemical group called

 * [isothiazolines](https://en.wikipedia.org/wiki/Isothiazolinone) *

 , a preservative used in most liquid detergents, cleaning products, etc.

+(I have pasted you this link since it's pretty tedious to explain a somewhat complex subject repeatedly to everyone)

 # What this means in practice